mikicz/ucl-photonics-oss-talks/oss.md

   - for pull requests to be readable
   - for new collaborators to be able to read all code easily
   - *TBD*
-- Modern way of doing things is to have automated formatters
+- Modern way of doing things is to use automated formatters

 ---